hmntrathore/hmntrathore.github.io/APIMLoadBalancer.md

       2. **priority**: Service Priority Level

-         - **Purpose**: The **`priority`** field determines the order in which backend services are considered when distributing traffic.
+         - ***`priority`** field determines the order in which backend services are considered when distributing traffic.
 This is useful if you have multiple backends and want to control which services are favored under certain conditions.

       3. **weight**: Traffic Distribution Weight

-         - **Purpose**: The **weight** field specifies the proportion of traffic that should be directed to a particular backend service.
+         - **weight** field specifies the proportion of traffic that should be directed to a particular backend service.
 It helps in balancing the load among multiple services based on the assigned weights.

    **Expected Response:**

    On successful execution, you should receive a `201 Created` response code indicating that the backend pool has been created.
+We should be able to see the backend Creted in Azure Portal

-3. **Update API Configuration to Use the Load Balancer**
+4. **Update API Configuration to Use the Load Balancer**

    After setting up the backend pool, update your API configuration to use the newly created load balancer.
 This involves adding the following Inbound policy to your API configuration: